deszrama/HorizonRTP/README.md

 You can find the downloads for each version with their release notes in the releases page.

 ##
+### Donation
+As the only developer of this project, I would like to ask for a little [donation](https://www.paypal.me/deszrama) to help me create this and other projects

+##
 ### Developers
 All the code was written by one developer as he is [deszrama](https://github.com/deszrama)